If the business of logistics floats your boat, Stephenson Harwood's international work could be just the ticket.

 The vacation scheme

-SH runs five vac schemes: a week-long placement in the winter, a two-week scheme in April, and three two-week placements over June and July.
-There's room for eight candidates on each, and participants are automatically considered for a training contract.
+Stephenson Harwood runs five placement schemes: a week-long placement in the winter, a two-week scheme in the spring, and three two-week placements over June and July.
+There's room for eight candidates on each (so 40 in total), and participants are automatically considered for a training contract.

 Each attendee is allocated a partner or associate supervisor, plus a trainee buddy they can approach for help or with questions.
-Alongside their departmental tasks, vac schemers attend practice area presentations and strategy talks, and they carry out the aforementioned assessment day tasks.
+Alongside their departmental tasks, placement scheme students attend practice area presentations and strategy talks, and they carry out the aforementioned assessment day tasks.

 The firm takes these assessments into account when deciding who gets a training contract offer, as well as feedback from candidates' supervisors and buddies.
 “We ask about their input into tasks especially,” Sarah Jackson says.
 “I think enthusiasm goes a long way – we always remember the people who get stuck in and were always offering to help out with things.
 We're always impressed by those who ask thoughtful and considered questions.”

-The number of vac schemers who receive training contract offers “really varies year by year,” Sarah Jackson says, adding that the firm doesn't prioritise vac schemers over other applicants.
+The number of placement scheme students who receive training contract offers “really varies year by year,” Sarah Jackson says, adding that the firm doesn't prioritise those who have taken part in a placement over other applicants.
 “We will make an offer to an outstanding candidate whether he or she has completed a placement or not.”

 Interview with training partner Neil Noble

-SG: What would you say the future looks like for Stephenson Harwood's London office?
-How does it tie into the firm as a whole?
+SG: How does Stephenson Harwood's London office tie into the firm as a whole?